 Banzai Divers – Offers diving in the Pupukea Marine Life Preserve in Hawaii (known as ‘Sharks Cove.’)
 See turtles, seals and rays and experience underwater lava tubes, tunnels and arches.
 Choose from a snorkel tour or a night dive.
 Even if you have never dived before you can experience your first dive here.

-There are several to choose from including a Waikiki glass bottom boat cruise from Honolulu, or Waikiki, and it’s really simple to use.
+Some of the tours require a minimum of 2 people but there are plenty to book as a solo including a Waikiki glass-bottom boat cruise from Honolulu, or Waikiki, and it’s really simple to use.
 Just check the reviews, price and availability then book online.
 Read my Get Your Guide review or click the link below for all their tours.

 When To Go To Hawaii

 Hawaii is warm all year round and has pleasant temperatures every month.
 The coasts can vary with different climates making it perfect to visit at any time.
 However, the best time to visit is from March to September when it is hotter.
 These months also have less rainfall.